SapirNa/Hepman-compression/README.md

 # Hepman-compression
-This project made by Sapir Naugauker and Daniel bugdari.
+This project made by Sapir Naugauker.

 change of the Hepman compression